-Donald Junior Reeves of Brownwood is spending this also among the out of town week with his grandparents, Mr. and Mrs. George Hughes.
+Donald Junior Reeves of Brownwood is spending this week with his grandparents, Mr. and Mrs. George Hughes.

-Mrs. W. F. Rabe has gone to Levelland and Jackie Lois Tim- Paducah where she is helping care for an invalid lady.
+Mrs. W. F. Rabe has gone to Levelland and Jackie Lois Tim- Paducah where she is helping

-Betty Jean Bowdoin, who has been teaching in Freeport, is at home with her parents, Mr. and the annual Methodist conference.
-Mrs. Tom Bowdoin.
+Betty Jean Bowdoin, who has been teaching in Freeport, is at home with her parents, Mr. and

-Mr. and Mrs. Johnny Bowdoin of Lubbock were here for the Mrs. Lola Scott was admitted as a patient in the hospital in Seymour Saturday.
+Mr. and Mrs. Johnny Bowdoin of Lubbock were here for the week end.

+Mrs. Lola Scott was admitted as a patient in the hospital in

-Mrs. J. T. Randolph and Collier left Tuesday to visit with Jimmie at Winters and with the Recent visitors in the E. C. West Talbotts in Ballinger.
+Mrs. J. T. Randolph and Collier left Tuesday to visit with So don't you grieve dear Sue and Jimmie at Winters and with the

-Mr. and Mrs. Lee Feemster visited in Abilene with the Lee Mr. and Mrs. E. L. Jones and Worth and Mr. and Mrs. C. L. Wayne Feemsters and other relatives last week end.
+D. D. Messer and sons of Fort visited in Abilene with the Lee You can meet your precious Mr. and Mrs. E. L. Jones and Worth and Mr. and Mrs. C. L. Wayne Feemsters and other rela-